 A Provider/Member may submit an appeal orally or in writing 60 days from the date of the Administrative Denial letter for technical and non-medical reasons.
 An acknowledgement letter will be sent to the Provider/Member within five (5) Business Days of receipt of the appeal.
 If the appeal is submitted orally, an appeal form will be sent to the Provider/Member with the acknowledgement letter.
-The appeal form must be completed, signed, and returned to DHP as required by Texas Insurance Code.
-DHP will review the request for Administrative Denial Appeal and issue a response letter to the Provider, Member or Members representative with an explanation of the decision within thirty (30) calendar days.
+The appeal form must be completed, signed, and returned to DHP as required by Texas Insurance Code to assist in processing of the appeal request.
+DHP will review the request for Administrative Denial Appeal and issue a response letter to the Provider, Member or Members representative with an explanation of the decision.
+The entire process from receipt of the oral or written appeal to resolution will be completed within thirty (30) calendar days.